A brief overview of our curriculum

 Accelerated ReaderTM, a program designed for 2nd grade and beyond to enhance and improve reading accuracy, comprehension, and skills is an integrated part of the curriculum.
 Students are assessed and then read at a particular level based on that assessment.
 Students take a test after reading each book and progress through the various reading levels as their skills improve.

-Science - The science curriculum allows students to discover the many ways that science affects their lives.
-St. Agnes School incorporates the following textual programs: kindergarten through 5th grade uses the 2007 edition of Houghton Mifflin (California edition) series.
+The science curriculum allows students to discover the many ways that science affects their lives.
+St. Agnes School incorporates the following textual programs: kindergarten through 5th grade use the 2007 edition of Houghton Mifflin (California edition) series.
 The 6th, 7th, and 8th grades use the 2007 publication of Prentice Hall (California edition).
 In addition, students conduct labs and experiments to better reinforce science concepts.
-Students in grades 6th through 8th are required to participate in the annual school science fair.
+Students in grades 6 through 8 are required to participate in the annual school science fair.

-Physical Education - Physical education provides children with the opportunity to acquire and develop gross and fine motor physical skills, confidence and camaraderie, as well as physical and mental wellbeing.
+Physical education provides children with the opportunity to acquire and develop gross and fine motor physical skills, confidence and camaraderie, as well as physical and mental well-being.
 Organized classes of activities, exercises and seasonal sports are taught according to students’ abilities and needs.
 Extra-curricular sports activities such as basketball and track are available to all students through the parish CYO program.

-Art and Music - Each classroom teacher integrates art throughout the curriculum.
+Each classroom teacher integrates art throughout the curriculum.
 Music instruction takes place in the music classroom by a specialized teacher.
 Students are offered music theory, musical understanding, and appreciation through the use of tuned and un-tuned Orff instruments, in addition to vocal training instruction.
 Liturgical music is taught at all grade levels.
 English hand bells are offered as an optional part of the music instruction as an extra-curricular activity in 5th grade.
-Choir is offered as an extracurricular activity 2nd- 8th grades.
+Choir is offered as an extracurricular activity for grades 2 through 8.

 The computer lab is equipped with iMac computers.
 Ten notebook computers are also available for classroom use.
 Interactive whiteboards, projectors, and document cameras have been purchased for every classroom.